Code of Conduct for House of Lords Members' Staff

-1. This Code of Conduct for Members’ Staff applies to staff who have a parliamentary photo-pass or email account sponsored by a member of the House of Lords for the purpose of providing parliamentary secretarial or research assistance to the member.
+1. This Code of Conduct for Members’ Staff applies to staff who have a parliamentary photo-pass or network account sponsored by a member of the House of Lords for the purpose of providing parliamentary secretarial or research assistance to the member.
 The same Code of Conduct applies to members’ spouses or partners who provide such assistance and the staff of the opposition whips’ offices.

 Registration of interests

 8. Members’ staff are required to register in the Register of Members’ Staff Interests: